- There are NO reported cases of the coronavirus in North Miami or Miami-Dade County. The risk to residents remains low.

 - North Miami is committed to making sure residents are safe, following prevention measures as directed by medical experts, and informed of the latest factual information by the CDC and Florida Department of Health.

-*Use this number for information on coronavirus information, testing, or to speak to a FLDOH nurse 24/7.
+*Use this number for information on coronavirus testing or to speak to a FLDOH nurse 24/7.

 LINKS TO PREVENTION AND STATUS INFORMATION: